|Exterior from drive entrance||Verandah||Beach across road|

 This beautiful holiday house is situated in one of the least built-up parts of Rarotonga yet the round-the-island bus stops outside the door.
 Small shops are within walking distance and there are good restaurants and takeouts nearby in Ngatangiia and Muri for those times when you can't be bothered preparing food yourself!

 From the interior dining area you have access through french doors to a spacious, shady verandah where you will probably spend most of your time.
 A small kitchen is to the right of the dining table.
 All interior floors are tiled.
 The bedroom has a walk-through closet to the bathroom.
 A high ceiling gives good air circulation.
+There is also an outside shower which allows swimmers to wash off sand from the lagoon across the road.

 The lagoon is just across the road about 50 metres away.
 Fringed with coconut palms and ironbark trees (casuarinas) it is a wonderful spot from which to view the dawn come up.
 If you sit quietly and still for five minutes you will see the ghost crabs popping up and scuttling across the sand.
 The Rarotongan word for them is koiti.